 When you first open up Wix and Weebly side by side, you could easily mistake one for another.
 Especially if you’re looking for websites similar to Wix, as both companies have similar branding, web layout, and work in a similar vein.
 But, of course, this doesn’t mean that they’re identical.

 The biggest difference is that while Wix offers a total drag and drop web editor – in other words, you can move nearly any visual element you want to your website simply by clicking and moving it – Weebly’s templates are more restrained.
 Depending on the type of person you are, this could either be a nuisance or a relief: Having too much freedom when building a website can lead to option paralysis, especially when you consider that you can’t change your template in Wix after your website is live on the internet.
 With Weebly, you can.

 Last but not least, we come to Squarespace.
 Like Wix, Squarespace is a drag and drop WYSIWYG (What You See Is What You Get) website editor.
 The difference is that Squarespace is both more aesthetically-oriented and than Wix, which means you can use the tools included to create a really top-notch website.
-The trade-off is a bit of ease of use, since you need to spend a little bit more time learning what you can and can't do with the tools available.
-Another point in Squarespace's favour is that, like Weebly, you can change your Squarespace template without having to abandon or recreate your existing content.
+The trade-off is a bit of ease of use since you need to spend a little more time learning what you can and can’t do with the available tools.
+Another point in Squarespace’s favour is that, like Weebly, you can change your Squarespace template without having to abandon or recreate your existing content.

-Hopefully we've helped you understand some of the differences between the big four website building tools out there today.
-When it comes to building your own website, our advice to you is to explore each of these products as much as you can in order to get a feel for what will work for you and your business.
+Hopefully, we’ve helped you understand some of the differences between the big four website building tools out there today.
+When it comes to building your own website, our advice to you is to explore each of these products as much as you can to get a feel for what will work for you and your business.

 Of course, if you’re getting overwhelmed with all of the options available, or you don’t think you’ll have the time to get your small business the website it deserves, you can always get in touch with us.